esriedel/Titanic/README.md

 The data is from a beginning Kaggle competition to predict survivors of the famous Titanic disaster.
 On April 14, 1912, during its maiden voygage, the Titanic hit an iceberg and sank.
 Only 706 out of 2,240 passengers survived (31.5%).
 Data from a Kaggle competition is provided on 1,374 passengers, split between into training (n=892) and test (n=481) data sets.
 The survival status is only given with the training data.
 The challenge is to develop a model from this training set to predict who among the test data set would survive.

+The final model had an accuracy of 0.78229, which places it as #2531 out of 13,327 entries.

 ## Initial review of data

 List of variables